matomo-org/matomo/tests/README.txt

 To load VisualPHPUnit point your browser to http://path/to/piwik/trunk/tests/lib/visualphpunit/.

 VisualPHPUnit will already be configured for use with Piwik.

+Troubleshooting
+ * If at this URL you see a listing of files instead of seeing VisualPHPUnit, enable mod_rewrite apache module, and make sure your vhost in apache configuration has "AllowOverride all" so that .htaccess are loaded.

-If you get an error such as "Warning: require_once(PHPUnit/Autoload.php)" it is because the PEAR path is not set in your php.ini.
+ * If you get an error such as "Warning: require_once(PHPUnit/Autoload.php)" it is because the PEAR path is not set in your php.ini.
 Edit in php.ini the value include_path to include the path to your PEAR setup, and restart Apache.

 - Running tests -